-2017 Golden Globes Best Moments
+2017 Golden Globes Five Best Moments

 2. Meryl Streep’s Acceptance Speech for the Cecil B. Demille Award

 There are so many quote-worthy moments from the iconic actress’ acceptance speech that it’s difficult to pick just one.
-The speech opens with the traditional thanking of the Hollywood Foreign Press before quickly taking aim at the elephant in the room.
+The speech opened with the traditional thanking of the Hollywood Foreign Press before quickly taking aim at the elephant in the room.
 She never once mentioned President-Elect Donald Trump by name, but by not naming him, she made everyone focus on who her speech was about.
 When she references the acting performance of 2016 that stunned her the most, everyone in the audience, both live and televised, knew who she was talking about.

 “But there was one performance this year that stunned me.
 It sank its hook in my heart not because it was good.
 It was — there was nothing good about it — but it was effective and it did its job; it made its intended audience laugh and show their teeth.
 It was that moment when the person asking to sit in the most respected seat in our country imitated a disabled reporter, someone he outranked in privilege, power, and the capacity to fight back.
 It kind of broke my heart, and I saw it, and I still can’t get it out of my head because it wasn’t in a movie.
 It was real life.
 And this instinct to humiliate when it’s modeled by someone in the public platform by someone powerful, it filters down into everybody’s life because it kind of gives permission for other people to do the same thing.”